 Our business is positioned to fulfill the financing needs of SMEs and individuals, the sustainability of our business and future growth depend on our ability to manage our credit risk effectively.
 The Group is committed to mitigate its risk exposures and diversification of business risks throughout liquid and smaller loan size.
 As such, any deterioration in our asset quality or collectability of our lease receivables and receivables arising from leasing arrangements could adversely affect our business, prospects and financial conditions.
-Due to the continuation of downturn economic pressure and business disruption due to the outbreak of the novel coronavirus ("COVID-19") in the PRC, it is inevitable for some corporations to be faced with a greater risk of default, especially the SMEs.
+Due to the continuation of downturn economic pressure and business disruption due to the effects of the novel coronavirus ("COVID-19") the recovery of economic environment being less than ideal upon full filing of travel restriction, it is inevitable for some corporations to be faced with a greater risk of default, especially the SMEs.
 As most SMEs customers in general have less financial resources in terms of capital or fund raising capability when compared to larger corporations, and as such they are more likely to be adversely affected by changes in market conditions, which poses an increasing risk of default to our Group.
 Our management has been monitoring the changes of our customers' credit risk, and we had, in fact, in some cases requested additional collaterals and pledged assets from customers as a form of additional precautionary measures.
 We will continue to closely monitor the value of the related leased assets and the collaterals securing our leases in order to take effective additional precautionary measures to minimize our risk of exposure to such credit risks.